anson-vandoren/ansonvandoren.com/content/posts/esp8266-captive-web-portal-part-3.md

 Here's the basis for how the HTTP server will look.
 It has a `handle()` method just like the DNS server did, but in this case we need to consider three different cases:

 1. The client wants to initiate a new request from the HTTP server.
-In this case the event will come in over the original socket, on port 80.
-I'll handle this in the `accept()` method by spawning off a new socket to handle that particular request/response.
+In this case the event will come in over the original "server" socket, on port 80.
+I'll handle this in the `accept()` method by spawning off a new "client" socket to handle that particular request/response.
+  > _Note: "client socket" in this case refers to a socket belonging to the server, but which is spawned to handle a specific client request.
+By contrast, the "server socket" in this discussion is only responsible for accepting new connections and creating a "client socket" for them, but doesn't itself respond to any request._
-2. An existing connection (on a spawned socket) has sent us more data.
-This is signified by a `POLLIN` event on the spawned socket, calls the `read()` method to read in the data from the socket until we get to the end of the full message.
+1. An existing connection (on a client socket) has sent us more data.
+This is signified by a `POLLIN` event on the client socket, and calls the `read()` method to read in the data from the socket until we get to the end of the full message.
-3. An existing connection (on a spawned socket) is ready for us to send more data to the client.
-This is signified with a `POLLOUT` event on the spawned socket, and I'll handle it in the `write_to()` method by sending the next set of data for that connection.
+2. An existing connection (on a client socket) is ready for us to send more data to the client.
+This is signified with a `POLLOUT` event on the client socket, and I'll handle it in the `write_to()` method by sending the next set of data for that connection.

 One point to keep in mind here is that regardless of the actual size of the incoming or outgoing messages, we'll only be sending segments of 536 bytes at a time; this is the default [maximum segment size](https://en.wikipedia.org/wiki/Maximum_segment_size) for TCP/IP.